hellmarbecker/blog/_drafts/building-an-event-analytics-pipeline-with-confluent-cloud-and-imply-polaris.markdown

 ### Filtering the Data

-And finally, let's do a minimalistic example of further processing by filtering out only click events that originate from Germany:
+And finally, let's do a minimalistic example of further processing by filtering out only click events that originate from Germany, creating another push query and a new topic:

 ```sql
 CREATE OR REPLACE STREAM `imply-news-de` WITH (